- What is Ethical Hacking?

 A Chance to Wear the “White Hat”

 For tech junkies who have good intentions, ethical hacking is the key to being a cybersecurity “good guy.”
-Ethical hackers are provided with the mental challenge and thrill of hacking that they all love, but without getting labeled hacking bankers.
-This includes the regulation of many mergers and acquisitions that have made potential technology monopolies in order to protect the public.
+Ethical hackers are provided with the mental challenge and thrill of hacking that they all love, but without getting labeled as hacking bankers.
+This includes the regulation of many mergers and acquisitions that have created potential technology monopolies to protect the public.

 The Future of Ethical Hacking